fetchTe/ispeak/README.md

-## Plugin System
+## Plugin

 The plugin system processes transcribed text through a configurable pipeline of text transformation plugins.
-Plugins are loaded and executed in order based on their configuration.
+Plugins are loaded and executed in order based on their configuration, and each can be configured with the following fields:

-### Plugin Configuration
-Each plugin can be configured with the following standard fields:

 - `use` (bool): Enable/disable the plugin (default: `true`)
 - `order` (int): Execution order - plugins run in ascending order (default: `999`)